nles/primus/README.md

 Current features:
 - moving the main character in the area (left and right arrow keys)
 - using the 'collector' (X-key)
+- falling objects that break the floor

 TODO:
-- create randomly falling objects
-- make the collector work (catch the falling objects)
-- make it so the floor can be destroyed (by the falling objects)
 - make it so the main character can be killed (by the falling objects)
+- something to fix the floor

 See instructions for starting development below.